Granville rail disaster

-The Granville rail/train disaster occurred on Tuesday 18 January 1977 at Granville, a western suburb of Sydney, New South Wales, Australia, when a crowded commuter train derailed, running into the supports of a road bridge that collapsed onto two of the train's passenger carriages.
-The official enquiry found the primary cause of the crash to be poor fastening of the track.
+The Granville rail disaster occurred on Tuesday 18 January 1977 at Granville, a western suburb of Sydney, New South Wales, Australia, when a crowded commuter train derailed, running into the supports of a road bridge that collapsed onto two of the train's passenger carriages.

+While the official inquiry found the primary cause of the crash to be poor fastening of the track, there were a number of factors that were identified as contributing to the accident.

-It remains the worst rail disaster in Australian history: 83 people died, more than 213 were injured, and 1,300 were affected.
+It remains the worst rail disaster in Australian history; 83 people died and 213 were injured.
 An 84th victim, an unborn child, was added to the fatality list in 2017.

 Disaster

-The train involved in the disaster consisted of eight passenger carriages hauled by 46 class electric locomotive 4620, and had commenced its journey towards Sydney from Mount Victoria in the Blue Mountains at 6:09 a.m.
+The train involved in the disaster consisted of eight wooden bodied Supplementary Interurban Passenger Carriages, which had been converted from country passenger stock by the PTC, which were hauled by 46 class electric locomotive 4620, which had commenced its journey towards Sydney from Mount Victoria in the Blue Mountains at 6:09 a.m.

 At approximately 8:10 a.m. it was approaching Granville railway station when the locomotive derailed and struck one of the steel-and-concrete pillars supporting the bridge carrying Bold Street over the railway cutting.